mmistakes/minimal-mistakes/_jobs/2022-02-24-scinet-lsh-position.md

 # Citizenship Requirements

-This opportunity is currently available to U.S. citizens only.
+This opportunity is available to U.S. citizens, Lawful Permanent Residents (LPR), and foreign nationals.

 # ORISE Information